Sansón (wrestler): Personal life

 Sansón was born in 1994 in Lagos de Moreno in the central Mexican state of Jalisco, son of professional wrestler Carmelo Reyes González, better known under the ring name Cien Caras ("100 Faces").
 As Sansón is an enmascarado (or "masked professional wrestler"), his real name is not a matter of public record, a tradition in Mexican Lucha libre where masked wrestlers' private lives are concealed from the wrestling fanbase.
 His younger brother, known under the ring name El Cuatrero, was born two years later in 1996.
 His uncles Jesús (known as Máscara Año 2000) and Andrés (Universo 2000) were also professional wrestlers.
 Several second-generation Reyes family would later become wrestlers as well, including Forastero, Universo 2000 Jr. and Máscara Año 2000 Jr. At first, Carmelo Reyes did not want his sons to follow in his footsteps, hoping they would get a good education and steady jobs.
 He eventually agreed that his sons could practice lucha Libre with their uncle Andrés, but only as a hobby.
 During their training, Carmelo noticed how serious they took up their hobby and finally gave them his blessing to become professional wrestlers.

 In lucha libre, there is a long history of wrestlers paying for the rights to use a ring name and be portrayed as a second or third-generation wrestler without actually being related, which can lead to some confusion around who are legitimately second or third-generation wrestlers.
 It has been confirmed that wrestlers Cien Caras Jr. and El Hijo de Cien Caras are not related to the Reyes family, while it is unclear if Hijo de Máscara Año 2000 is a blood relative or a fictional relative.
-Reyes later stated that he allowed the "Cien Caras" name to be rented by other wrestlers as his sons were very young and at the time and unsure they would become professional wrestlers.
+Reyes later stated that he allowed the "Cien Caras" name to be rented by other wrestlers as his sons were very young at the time, and that he was unsure they would become professional wrestlers.